aws/aws-pgsql-odbc/docs/getting_started.md

 - PostgreSQL
 - GFlags
 - unixODBC

-You can install them all using `Homebrew`, e.g. `brew install postgresql gflags unixodbc`.
+You can install them using `Homebrew`, e.g. `brew install postgresql gflags unixodbc`.

 #### Known Limitations
 - This driver currently has compatibility issues with the `iODBC Driver Manager` on MacOS.
 DSN need to be configured by manually modifying the `odbc.ini` and `odbcinist.ini` files.